idolactivities/vtuber-things/docs/vtuber/etiquette.md

 ### Any other English speakers?

 I understand that it can be lonely in chat if it feels like nobody else speaks your language.
-If it's before the stream or right at the start, go ahead and ask, *once*, "Are there any other English speakers here?"
+So a simple, "Are there any other English speakers here?" before stream or right at the start is perfectly fine.

 This does *not* mean spam it, and it does *not* mean messages like "WHERE THE ENGLISH GANG AT!?!?"
 "AM I THE ONLY ONE HERE WHO SPEAKS ENGLISH!?!?!?"
 "LOL I DON'T READ MOON" "SPEAK ENGLISH YOU GUYS"